GTFB/Altrp/README.md

 ### 0.11.16
 + Аdd the Possibility to Delete Widgets with Errors
++ Аdd the Possibility to Hide Export Panel in Dashboard Widget

 ### 0.11.1
 + Add Action Update Elements & Bulk Form Action